alberanid/medialocator/README.md

 It's also possible to get the complete list of all media parts with the `-list-all` option.

+If you want to list all media items that have no associated tag, use the `-no-tags` option.

+To filter by one or more library, use the `-libraries Comma,Separated,List,Of,Libraries` argument.

 ## Copyright

 Davide Alberani <da@mimante.net> 2025.